zionmaori/ZionTest/README.md

 	Ram  = 26.4 * (1 + 0.10)**n

-3. As explained int the drawing added to git  , i will seperate the db and storage pods and use dedicated storage and db .
+3. As explained in the drawing added to git  , i will seperate the db and storage pods and use dedicated storage and db .
    As for k8s kubernetes i will apply HPA to scale the pods up and the down in case needed.
    For a step of security and correct way of balancing will apply load balancer between FE->BE->DATA